 - Kata Beach Resort and Spa — The beach is the big draw here and the resort’s spot right on the sand gets raves.
 Families like to wander along the seaside looking for a beach shack for dinner.
 The hotel itself has a very kid friendly atmosphere and a great swimming pool.

-- Nai Harn Garden Resort & Spa — A nice pool with a child friendly stretch of beach nearby make this hotel popular with families.
+- Nai Harn Garden Resort & Spa — Nice pool with a child-friendly stretch of beach nearby make this hotel popular with families.

 Getting To Phuket by Airlplane